Duster (Gary Burton album)

-Duster is an album by vibraphonist Gary Burton that was recorded in 1967 and released by RCA.
-It features Burton with electric guitarist Larry Coryell, bassist Steve Swallow and legendary drummer Roy Haynes.
+Duster is an album by vibraphonist Gary Burton, recorded in 1967 and released by RCA.
+It features Burton with electric guitarist Larry Coryell, bassist Steve Swallow and drummer Roy Haynes.

 Duster is considered one of the first jazz fusion albums.
-It peaked at number 15 on Billboard magazine's Top Jazz Albums.
+It peaked at number 15 on Billboards Top Jazz Albums.

 Reception

-The Allmusic review by Scott Yanow described it as "one of the first fusion records", also stating: "Although Burton's basic sound had not changed from the previous year, his openness toward other styles made his Quartet one of the most significant jazz groups of the period".
+The AllMusic review by Scott Yanow described it as "one of the first fusion records", also stating: "Although Burton's basic sound had not changed from the previous year, his openness toward other styles made his Quartet one of the most significant jazz groups of the period".